ODIN-Initiative/study-group/src/content/docs/presentations/signup.md

 ## Proposed Guidelines for Our Presentations

-To ensure our presentations are consistent and impactful, we’ve established a few key guidelines:
+To ensure our presentations are consistent and impactful, we’ve established a few key guidelines.

 30-60 Second Video Abstract: Start with a brief video abstract summarizing the core message of your presentation.
 This can also be adapted into textual summaries for sharing across different media.